antmicro/topwrap/docs/source/developers_guide/tests.md

 :::{warning}
 When running tests by invoking `pytest` directly, tests are ran only on the locally selected Python interpreter.
-As the CI runs on all supported Python versions, it's recommended to run tests with `nox` on all versions before pushing.
+As the CI runs on all supported Python versions, it's recommended to run tests with `just` on all versions before pushing.
 :::

 Ignoring a particular test can be performed with `--ignore=test_path`, e.g: